 Provincial motto: Quaerite prime regnum Dei*

 Distinct accents b'y

 , fiddle music, cod, Newfoundland dogs, the former Viking settlement at L'anse aux Meadows

 Most common stereotype: Thick accents, fishermen, shift workers in Alberta, the lovable idiot (Newfie jokes)

 Best way to insult a Newfoundlander: Newfie jokes

-Other useful info: In part due to historical isolation, some regions of Newfoundland have accents distinct enough that people familiar enough can tell what town, or even what part of that town, an accent is from.
-Recent expansion of offshore oil drilling has reversed the flow of immigration, leading to people finally moving to Newfoundland for jobs.
+Newfoundland was the last province to join Confederation - it was actually an independent British colony until 1949 (and still used the Union Flag as its provincial standard until 1980).
+In part due to historical isolation, some regions of Newfoundland have accents distinct enough that people familiar enough can tell what town, or even what part of that town, an accent is from.
+Recent expansion of offshore oil drilling has reversed the flow of immigration, leading to people finally moving to

 Prince Edward Island